 What Is MCP (Model Context Protocol)?
-A Guide for Teams Building AI Agents

-Model Context Protocol — MCP — is one of those technical terms that's suddenly everywhere.
+Model Context Protocol, MCP, is one of those technical terms that's suddenly everywhere.
 Anthropic proposed it, Claude supports it, Cursor integrates it, and every AI agent framework is adding MCP compatibility.
 But what is it, practically?

 This article explains MCP without assuming you've read the spec.
 If you're building AI agents, evaluating AI tools, or just trying to understand why this matters, here's what you need to know.